 c++ - Overloading assignment operator in order to return std::vector -

-the function below converts contents stored in class cvector
+the function below converts contents stored in class cvector, std::vector , returns this.

 i've tried following: